-6.3.5.1 HIV-AIDS Prevention.
+6.3.5.1 HIV-AIDS Prevention

-While mobilized for work, the Contractor shall produce a conduct an HIV-AIDS Information, Education and Consultation Communication (IEC) campaign via an approved service provider approved by the Supervision Engineer, and shall undertake such other measures as are specified in this Contract to reduce the risk of the transfer of the HIV virus between and among the Contractor's Personnel and the local community, to promote early diagnosis and to assist affected individuals.
+While mobilized for work, the Contractor shall undertake measures as are specified in this Contract to reduce the risk of the transfer of the HIV virus between and among the Contractor's Personnel and the local community, to promote early diagnosis and to assist affected individuals.
 The Contractor shall not discriminate against people found to have HIV-AIDS as part of the campaign.

 The Supervision Engineer shall provide to the Contractor a list of approved service providers which shall include recognized NGOs and/or recognized local health departments.
-From the provided list, the Contractor shall enter into agreement with one service provider to undertake the HIV-AIDS IEC campaign.
-The cost of the campaign shall be funded by the Contractor from the provisional sum provided in the bill-of-quantity.
-The contractor shall make staff available for a total of at least 0.5 days per month for formal trainings including HIV/AIDS.
+From the provided list, the Contractor shall enter into agreement with one service provider to provide appropriate HIV-AIDS training.
+The cost of the training shall be funded by the Contractor from the provisional sum provided in the bill-of-quantity.